 3. Submit complete application to Ofwat — applicant

 Within 14 calendar days of submission, you must publish a notice of your application and provide copies of the notices to us.
-Do not do this until we will tell you to do so.
+Do not do this until we tell you to do so.

 4. Assessment of the application — Ofwat up to 55 working days

 Once we have carried out a check for completeness of your application, we carry out our assessment within 55 working days.
 We will not begin our assessment until we have received all of the information required to make the assessment.

 5. Statutory public consultation — at least 28 calendar days

 If we propose to grant you a new appointment, we will consult publicly for a minimum of 28 calendar days.
 In addition to the public consultation, we will notify the relevant appointed water and/or sewerage companies, the Environment Agency, the Drinking Water Inspectorate, (Natural Resources Wales, where applicable) and the local authorities in the area.

 6. Consideration of responses to the consultation — Ofwat up to 10 working days